Preface

 This handbook attempts to:

-• Translate without oversimplifying — AI is neither magic nor “just statistics”; understanding the middle ground matters
+• Translate without oversimplifying.
+AI is neither magic nor “just statistics”; understanding the middle ground matters

-• Ground everything in clinical evidence — Citations from JAMA, NEJM, The Lancet, Nature Medicine, BMJ, and specialty journals throughout
+• Ground everything in clinical evidence.
+Citations from JAMA, NEJM, The Lancet, Nature Medicine, BMJ, and specialty journals throughout

-• Acknowledge failures as prominently as successes — IBM Watson for Oncology’s failure teaches more than another diabetic retinopathy screening success story
+• Acknowledge failures as prominently as successes.
+IBM Watson for Oncology’s failure teaches more than another diabetic retinopathy screening success story

-• Address specialty-specific applications — Pediatrics faces different AI challenges than radiology; both deserve dedicated attention
+• Address specialty-specific applications.
+Pediatrics faces different AI challenges than radiology; both deserve dedicated attention

-• Focus on implementation realities — Technical performance metrics matter less than whether a tool integrates into actual clinical workflow
+• Focus on implementation realities.
+Technical performance metrics matter less than whether a tool integrates into actual clinical workflow

-• Center patient safety and medical liability — Algorithms don’t face malpractice suits; physicians do
+• Center patient safety and medical liability.
+Algorithms don’t face malpractice suits; physicians do

-A Note on Evidence and Uncertainty
+A Note on Incompleteness and Uncertainty

-I’ve attempted to synthesize current evidence while acknowledging what we don’t yet know.
 Where consensus exists, I state it clearly.
 Where evidence conflicts or gaps remain, I acknowledge uncertainty rather than manufacture false confidence.

 This handbook prioritizes peer-reviewed evidence from major medical journals, FDA-cleared applications, and real-world clinical implementations over press releases, vendor whitepapers, and theoretical capabilities.